top of page

 • Persistent fatigue, feeling REALLY, REALLY tired.

-• Waking up without energy, struggling to get out of bed, hitting snooze repeatedly.
+• Waking up without energy, struggling to get out of bed and hitting the snooze button repeatedly.

 • Growing irritability and frustration, especially with loved ones.